Frequently Asked Questions

 A: Our beginner course has a unique, well-structured curriculum, so even if you’ve danced some bachata before, you’ll likely learn a lot and get a solid foundation to start systemizing your skills and your further learning process.

-Our open level courses, led by our amazing international guest instructor Jeremy, are designed as focused 5-week crash courses on specific topics that will not only strengthen a specific style or part of the dance, but make you a better and more confident dancer overall.
+Our open level courses, led by our amazing international guest instructor Javi, are designed as focused 5-week crash courses on specific topics that will not only strengthen a specific style or part of the dance, but make you a better and more confident dancer overall.

 You’re welcome to join whichever courses interest you the most, or get a full pass to attend all the courses as we know many people will do.
 With a full pass you’ll get access to more dancing on a weekly basis right in Oslo at a lower price than ever before, instead of having to travel to multiple bachata festivals abroad.

-Jeremy will only be in Oslo for a limited time, so we highly recommend making the most of this precious opportunity and joining as many of the courses as you can.
+Javi will only be in Oslo for a limited time, so we highly recommend making the most of this precious opportunity and joining as many of the courses as you can.

 Q: Why should I become a Factory member?